6 Life-Lessons That 5 Years at University Taught Me

-Since I didn’t know anything, I expected to have the same volume of studying to do as what I had had in Belgium, which is why I had chosen one of the easiest topics to study: communication.
+Since I didn’t know anything, I expected to have the same volume of studying to do as what I had had in Belgium.
+To ease my way into getting a degree, I chose the easiest topic to study: communication.

 Upon arriving, I discovered a whole new world, made out of research articles, research journals, research questions, and scientific interpretations, things I had never been taught in Belgium.

-This is how I learned that when it comes to studying, systems in different countries are not equal, and a bachelor of civil engineering from X country is not worth another bachelor from another country.
+This is how I learned that when it comes to studying, systems in different countries are not equal.
+A bachelor of civil engineering from X country is not worth another bachelor from another country.

-I didn’t know that and still today, I am not sure many people know that.
+I didn’t know that.
+In fact, I am not sure many people know that.

 2. Internationals Are Considered Differently

-Doesn’t matter at which university you study, you have the local people on one hand, and the international people on the other, and this is partly reflected in where people sit in the auditorium as well.
+In an auditorium, you have the local people on one hand, and the international people on the other.
+This reflects in where people sit in class.

 As much as you want to learn the local language, as much as you want to integrate yourself, you will never be considered like a local if you are an international.

-Cultures, even in neighboring countries (hell, even in neighboring cities) are different, and while you can learn a culture, I don’t believe you can ever fully embody it.
+Cultures, even in between neighboring countries (hell, even in neighboring cities) are different, and while you can learn a culture, you can’t never fully embody it.

-Research has shown that international students were emotionally (and financially) more fragile than their peers.
+This is why international students are emotionally (and financially) more fragile than their peers, as confirmed by research.
 This always made a lot of sense to me, as an international student.